mattdiamond/fuckitjs/README.md

 This will keep evaluating your code until all errors have been sliced off like mold on a piece of perfectly good bread.
 Whether or not the remaining code is even worth executing, we don't know.
 We also don't particularly care.

+**FuckIt.noConflict**()

+Are you using two different FuckIt libraries?
+Fuck it, use FuckIt.NoConflict.
+Of course, this won't really help since FuckItJS reloads itself multiple times and will re-overwrite the global FuckIt variable, but hey... at least you can feel like you're doing something smart.

 FAQ
 -------